samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Bypass Cover.*** Your ranged attacks with weapons ignore [Half Cover](/sources/dnd/free-rules/rules-glossary#Cover) and [Three-Quarters Cover](/sources/dnd/free-rules/rules-glossary#Cover).

-***Firing in Melee.*** Being within 5 feet of an enemy doesn’t impose Disadvantage on your attack rolls with Ranged weapons.
+***Firing in Melee.*** Being within 5 feet of an enemy doesn't impose Disadvantage on your attack rolls with Ranged weapons.

-***Long Shots.*** Attacking at long range doesn’t impose [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on your attack rolls with Ranged weapons.
+***Long Shots.*** Attacking at long range doesn't impose [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on your attack rolls with Ranged weapons.

 ---